Workflow

 For each tentpole, develop 2-3 content concepts using the competitive insights.
 Each concept should include a hook, a format choice, a unique brand angle, and a rough shot list.
 Generate scripts and production plans in Superdirector for the top concept per tentpole.
 This is where you differentiate from generic seasonal posts.

-Generate brand-adapted scripts that combine trending formats with your seasonal angle for maximum relevance.
+Generate brand-adapted scripts that combine trending formats with your seasonal angle for clearer relevance.

 4